Leigh Nash: Career

-The band's eponymous album was released in 1997 and the single "Kiss Me" in 1999.
+The band's self-titled album was released in 1997 and the single "Kiss Me" in 1999.
 In 1999 they received numerous Dove Awards, including Best Artist of the Year.
 The band was also nominated for a Grammy Award.
 A second single, a cover of the La's "There She Goes", also hit the Billboard Hot 100, followed by a third single, "I Can't Catch You."

 In 2000, Nash sang the song "Need to Be Next to You" for the movie Bounce.
 Written by Diane Warren, it became Nash's first solo single.

 After the departure of drummer Dale Baker and bass player J.J.
 Plascencio, Sixpence None the Richer released Divine Discontent in 2001.
 Two singles from that album, "Breathe Your Name" and a cover of Crowded House's 1986 hit single "Don't Dream It's Over", charted on the US Adult Top 40 at No. 18 and No. 9, respectively.

 In 2004, Sixpence None the Richer announced their breakup by letter from Matt Slocum to CCM Magazine.
 After that, the band released The Best of Sixpence None the Richer.
 Nash and her husband left their Nashville home of 10 years and moved to Los Angeles.

 Nash released her first solo record, Blue on Blue, in August 2006 on One Son Records, Nash's own imprint label through Nettwerk Productions.
 The first single, "My Idea of Heaven", was released to U.S. radio the week of July 14, 2006, and the song "Ocean Size Love" was to be the second single, but it was a promo release only.
 She has also recorded a song "Mirrors and Smoke" with the band Jars of Clay on their album Good Monsters the same year.
 She also performed the song "A Place for Us" (written by Bryan Adams) with Tyler James for the 2007 Disney film Bridge to Terabithia.